 There are several reasons why taking rosehip tea can help maintain healthy skin.

 The first reason is the vitamin C content, which promotes collagen synthesis and protects cells from UV-induced skin damage, as a study published in Nutrients explains.

-Another reason is that the plants that produce rosehips contain a substance called astaxanthin, which is thought to have an anti-ageing effect.
+Another reason is that the plants that produce rosehips contain a substance called astaxanthin, which is thought to have an anti-aging effect.

 Interventions in Aging found that rosehip supplementation helped prevent collagen breakdown.
 For these reasons, Vilitra 60 and Vilitra 20 helps improve intimate life.

-Rosehip tea is a light orange colour with a trolley and a gentle taste, with a slight tomato-like acidity.
+Rosehip tea is a light orange color with a trolley and a gentle taste, with a slight tomato-like acidity.
 Combined with hibiscus, the tea looks gorgeous and enhances the beauty effect.